brandonckelly/CUDAHM/README.md

 * `PopulationPar`- This class controls the calculations involving the parent population parameters.
 * `GibbsSampler`- This class runs the MCMC sampler.

 The simplest use case involves only instantiating the `GibbsSampler` class, since this will internally construct a `DataAugmentation` and `PopulationPar` object.
-However, if one wants to subclass the `DataAugmentation` or `PopulationPar` classes then pointers to the instances of these classes must be provided to the `GibbsSampler` constructore.
+However, if one wants to subclass the `DataAugmentation` or `PopulationPar` classes then pointers to the instances of these classes must be provided to the `GibbsSampler` constructor.
 In general this is only needed if one wants to override the default methods for setting the initial values, or if one wants to override the default prior on the parent population parameters (which is an uninformative uniform distribution).

 There are two functions that the user must provide: a function that compute the logarithm of the probability density of the measurements given the characteristics for each object in the sample, and a function that computes the logarithm of the probability density of the characteristics given the parent population parameters.
 These functions live on the GPU and must be written in CUDA.
 The file `cudahm_blueprint.cu` under the `cudahm` directory contains a blueprint with documentation that the user may use when constructing their own MCMC sampler.
 In addition, the following examples provide additional guidance: